densh/densh.github.com/quasiquotes.md

       }
     }

-It's also possible to pass such definition as string and use ToolBox to parse it into a tree.
+It's also possible to pass such definition as string and use `ToolBox` to parse it into a tree.

 ### Just in time compilation

 Thanks to `ToolBox` api one can generate, compile and run Scala code at runtime:

-    scala> import reflect.runtime.currentMirror
-    scala> import tools.reflect.ToolBox
-    scala> val code = q"""println("compiled and run at runtime!")""" scala> val toolbox = currentMirror.mkToolBox()
+    scala> val code = q"""println("compiled and run at runtime!")""" scala> val compiledCode = toolbox.compile(code)
-    scala> val compiledCode = toolbox.compile(code)
     scala> val result = compiledCode()
     compiled and run at runtime!